MOTHER-SHIP BLEND

 Coffee type: Roasted whole bean coffee

-Coffee Gardens has been promoting ethical specialty coffee production and transparent connections between farmers and customers since 2017.
-Through collaboration with Falcon, they provide training in sustainable farming practices, including shade-grown coffee cultivation and improved harvesting techniques.
+Since 2017, The Coffee Gardens has been supporting ethical specialty coffee production and transparent connections between farmers and customers.
+Through collaboration with Falcon, farmers receive training in sustainable agricultural practices, including shade-grown cultivation and improved harvesting techniques.

-Fresh coffee cherries are pulped and fermented for 20 hours in plastic tanks without water.
-They are then thoroughly washed with cool mountain spring water, dried on African raised beds in solar dryers, and subsequently sorted through 12 processing stages.
+Fresh cherries were pulped and fermented for 20 hours in plastic tanks without water.
+They were then thoroughly rinsed with cool mountain spring water, dried on African beds within solar dryers, and subsequently sorted in 12 stages.

 We work with several couriers worldwide, the table HERE specify the conditions for each country.